 Your network engineer takes the information you provide and configures your CPE device.

 You and the network engineer test the connection and confirm that traffic is flowing.

 - You do not already have a VCN: The workflow automatically creates a VCN for you, along with related resources.
 If you instead have an existing VCN that you want to set up VPN Connect for, you can follow the step-by-step instructions in Setting Up VPN Connect.

 - You want an internet gateway for easy initial access to the VCN: The workflow automatically adds an internet gateway to make it easy for you to quickly create an instance in the VCN and connect to it over the internet.
 You can delete this internet gateway later if you don't want it.

 Alternative to the Workflow

-If the workflow does not meet your specific needs (for example, if you already have a VCN or want to use BGP for routing), you can manually set up VPN Connect yourself.
+If the workflow does not meet your specific needs (for example, if you already have a VCN), you can manually set up VPN Connect yourself.
 For step-by-step instructions, see Setting Up VPN Connect.

 The workflow assumes that you start with only on-premises network and a CPE device.
 The workflow creates the numbered components in the diagram for you.
 The table describes each component.

 |Number||Component||Description||Can Use Existing One or Create New One?|